 Rather than dine in one of the beach areas our trusty motel owner suggested, we decided to head back to Sag Harbor where we had been earlier in the day.
 We wanted more of a quaint, in-town place for dinner.

-There were so many inviting restaurants on the main street and we ended up choosing Page.
+Though there were many inviting restaurants on the main street, we ended up choosing Page.
 Luckily, Tuesday nights weren’t too crazy and we were able to get a table around 8:30.

 We loved the relaxed farmhouse style atmosphere and the amazing farm-to-table menu.
 I took this photo as we were leaving…(it wasn’t that empty when we arrived!)
-We had a wonderful dinner and enjoyed walking around the charming town.
+Our dinner was wonderful and we enjoyed walking around the charming town.
 Sag Harbor is definitely on the list for a return trip!

 Since the town of Southampton is known for its wide array of shops, we decided to spend the next morning there before we headed home.

-First we grabbed a delicious breakfast at The Golden Pear since we heard rave reviews about their food.
+First, we grabbed a delicious breakfast at The Golden Pear after hearing rave reviews about their food.

-And if we had enough time to stay for lunch, there were plenty of absolutely adorable cafes to choose from!
+Too bad we didn’t have enough time to stay for lunch since there were plenty of absolutely adorable cafes to choose from!

 But we only had time to shop and we made use of every minute we had…